Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q2: Which threat intelligence indicator would 5b31f93c09ad1d065c0491b764d04933 and 763f8bdbc98d105a8e82f36157e98bbe be classified as?**

-*They certainly look like some kind of hash.*
+*Hint: They certainly look like some kind of hash.*

 <details>
   <summary>Spoiler warning: Answer</summary>